Picc-Vic tunnel

 Picc-Vic was a proposed, and later cancelled, underground railway designed in the early 1970s with the purpose of connecting two major mainline railway termini in Manchester city centre, England.
-The name Picc-Vic was a contraction of the two station names, Manchester Piccadilly and Manchester Victoria.
+The name Picc-Vic was a contraction of the two key station names, Manchester Piccadilly and Manchester Victoria.
 The proposal envisaged the construction of an underground rail tunnel across Manchester city centre.
-The scheme was abandoned in 1977 during its proposal stages due to excessive costs, and that the scheme still retained two large and expensive-to-maintain terminal stations in Manchester; other similar sized cities had reduced their terminals to one.
+The scheme was abandoned in 1977 during its proposal stages.
+The view was that the scheme still retained two large and expensive-to-maintain terminal stations in Manchester while other similarly sized cities had reduced their terminals to one.

-In 1992, the Metrolink system opened and linked both stations via tram, negating the requirement for a direct rail connection to an extent.
+In 1992, the Metrolink system opened and linked both stations via tram, to an extent negating the requirement for a direct rail connection.
 In 2017, the Ordsall Chord became operational; an overground railway scheme directly linking Manchester Piccadilly and Manchester Victoria in a comparable fashion to Picc-Vic.

 History

 Background

 The railway network built in the 19th and 20th centuries by numerous railway companies resulted in various unconnected railway termini around the periphery of Manchester city centre.
 Unlike central London, which had linked its stations with the London Underground, Manchester had a large area of its central business district which was not served by rail transport.